Downsizing Diffusion Models for Cardinality Estimation: The Selectivity Estimator

 While the score estimator and density estimator are effective in calculating the probability density function's value at any given point, we still need to integrate this function over the entire queried region in order to estimate the selectivity of ranged queries.
-ADC does this by utilizing the importance sampling Monte Carlo formula

-that Naru \cite{refsix} and DQM-D\cite{refseven}'s selectivity estimator are both based on, which, when the expectation on the right is approximated using i.i.d. sampling, becomes an unbiased estimator with variance proportionate to
+ADC does this by utilizing the importance sampling Monte Carlo formula (\ref{MC}) that Naru \cite{refsix} and DQM-D\cite{refseven}'s selectivity estimator are both based on, which, when $\mathrm{E}_{q(x|x\in V)}\frac{p(x)}{q(x)}$ is approximated using i.i.d. sampling, becomes an unbiased estimator with variance proportionate to

 To enhance speed and precision, the selectivity estimator of ADC must construct a predictor that can be rapidly integrated, rapidly sampled from, and resembles the corrector $p_{\epsilon,\theta}$ as much as possible.
-However, the predictor constructed by Naru (via progressive sampling) and DQM-D (via VEGAS \cite{refeleven}) require multiple phases of sampling.
-This is undesirable for us, considering that evaluating the density function at one point already requires a not-so-easy numerical integration process.\\ Gaussian Mixture Models (GMMs) attempt to reconstruct a distribution $q$ using the expression
+However, the predictors constructed by Naru (via progressive sampling) and DQM-D (via VEGAS \cite{refeleven}) require multiple phases of sampling.
+This is undesirable for us, considering that evaluating the density function at one point already requires a not-so-easy numerical integration process.